 general information about working with config files, see deploying applications,

-configuring containers, and working with resources documents.
+configuring containers, and object management using kubectl documents.

 A DaemonSet also needs a